 Section 10.
-This resolution, which takes effect immediately, shall be published in full in The Early Earl Gazette and the Southern Earl News, the official newspapers of said County, together with a notice of the Clerk of the County Legislature in substantially the form provided in Section 81.00 of the Local Finance Law.
+This resolution, which takes effect immediately, shall be published in full in The Early Earl Gazette and the Southern Duke News, the official newspapers of said School District, together with a notice of the School District Clerk in substantially the form provided in Section 81.00 of the Local Finance Law.